« back to the homepage for other pollution info

 By switching between total NO2 and just NO2 emitted by buses you can work this out.
 In this example the roads leading from this junction have similar levels of pollution from all traffic.
 Untick the 'NO2 box and tick the 'No2 (Buses) box' and you'll see that the road (Camberwell Green) going north from the junction shows quite a high amount coming from buses - over half of all NO2, in fact.
 By contrast, the pollution on Camberwell New Road (going west from the junction) looks very low for buses - they account for less than a third of the NO2 pollution on this road.
 You can click on the sections of road to check the exact values.

-Scientific research suggests that living near roads travelled by more than 10,000 vehicles per day could be responsible for some 15-30% of all new cases of asthma in children, and a similar proportion of COPD (chronic obstructive pulmonary disease) and CHD (coronary heart disease) cases in adults 65 years of age and older.
+Scientific research suggests that living near roads travelled by more than 10,000 vehicles per day could be responsible for some bitcoin profit of all new cases of trading. and a similar proportion of COPD (chronic obstructive pulmonary disease) and CHD (coronary heart disease) cases in adults 65 years of age and older.

 If you click on a section of road you'll see lots of detailed information on the pollutants, plus the number of vehicle movements per day.